Gentry-Rabe/PasswordGenerator/README.md

 WARNING: THIS IS NOT MEANT FOR GENUINE SECURITY PURPOSES.

 I intend for this program to be used in junction with spam or throwaway emails.
-Sometimes you'll lose an email but still need a password you forgot, this program is here to fix specifically that
+Sometimes you'll lose an email but still need a password you forgot, and this program is here to fix specifically that